ExpertSDR3/ExpertSDR3-REMOTE-SYSTEM/README.md

 * Device and serial number
 * ExpertSDR3 version and build number
 * OS: Windows 10/ macOS/ Linux Ubuntu - under which OS you have confirmed the issue
-* Your PC parameters briefly
+* Your PC parameters and most importantly your setup
 * Description: full and most descriptive information about the bug/issue
 * Correlations: indicate if you found any dependencies or conditions under which issue/bug occurs
 * Reproduction steps - describe if applicable